ArminEbrahimpour/Methodology/Vulns???.md

 #### • Starts with AC ED 00 05 in hex or rO0 in base64.
 (You might see these within HTTP requests as cookies or parameters.)
 #### • The Content-Type header of an HTTP message is set to application/x-java-serialized-object.

+### <font color="green"> sorush Dalili : </font> for learning deserialization attacks for .net remoting in binary : this tool from james forshaw: github.com/tyranid/ExploitRemotingService   for .net remoting over http(soap) see this lab github.com/nccgroup/VulnerableDotNetHTTPRemoting      for .net in general, references in here are useful : github.com/pwntester/ysoserial.net  for PHP deserialization, this can be a useful example: nickbloor.co.uk/2018/02/28 (not valid url ) but POPping wordpress is a key word to it

 ## <font color="red">Mechanism</font >